quantumlib/Stim/glue/stimflow/doc/api.md

     start: PauliMap | Tile | None = None,
     end: PauliMap | Tile | None = None,
     measurement_indices: Iterable[int] = (),
-    center: complex | None = None,
+    center: "complex | None | Literal['infer']" = 'infer,
     flags: Iterable[Any] = frozenset(),
     sign: bool | None = None,
 ):
     """Initializes a Flow.

     Args:
         start: Defaults to None (empty).
 The Pauli product operator at the beginning of the circuit (before *all* operations, including resets).
         end: Defaults to None (empty).
 The Pauli product operator at the end of the circuit (after *all* operations, including measurements).
         measurement_indices: Defaults to empty.
 Indices of measurements that mediate the flow (that multiply into it as it traverses the circuit).
-        center: Defaults to None (unspecified).
-Specifies a 2d coordinate to use in metadata when the flow is completed into a detector.
-Incompatible with obs_name.
+        center: Defaults to 'infer' (attempt to infer).
+Specifies a 2d coordinate to use in metadata, when the flow is completed into a detector.
+Can be set to a complex number or to None.
         flags: Defaults to empty.
 Custom information about the flow, that can be used by code operating on chunks for a variety of purposes.
 For example, this could identify the "color" of the flow in a color code.
         sign: Defaults to None (unsigned).
-The expected sign of the flow.
     """
 ```